asyncgui/asynckivy/README.md

 ## Why this does exist

 Kivy supports two legit async libraries, [asyncio][asyncio] and [Trio][trio], from version 2.0.0 so developing another one seems [reinventing the wheel][reinventing].
-Actually, I started developing this library just for learning how async/await works so it *was* initially `reinventing the wheel`.
+Actually, I started developing this one just for learning how async/await works so it *was* initially `reinventing the wheel`.

 But after playing with Trio and Kivy for a while, I noticed that Trio is not suitable for the situation where fast reactions are required e.g. touch events.
 The same is true of asyncio.
-You can see why by running `examples/misc/why_xxx_is_not_suitable_for_handling_touch_events.py`, and masshing a mouse button.
-You'll see sometimes the printed `up` and `down` aren't paired.
-You'll see the printed coordinates aren't relative to the `RelativeLayout` even though the `target` belongs to it.
+You can confirm it by running `examples/misc/why_xxx_is_not_suitable_for_handling_touch_events.py`, and masshing a mouse button.
+You'll see sometimes `up` is not paired with `down`.
+You'll see the coordinates aren't relative to the `RelativeLayout` even though the `target` belongs to it.

-The cause of those problems is that `trio.Event.set()` / `asyncio.Event.set()` doesn't *immediately* resume the tasks that are waiting for the `Event` to be set.
-It just schedules the tasks to resume.
+The cause of those problems is that `trio.Event.set()` and `asyncio.Event.set()` don't *immediately* resume the tasks that are waiting for the `Event` to be set.
+They just schedule the tasks to resume.
 Same thing can be said to `nursery.start_soon()` and `asyncio.create_task()`.

 Trio and asyncio are async **I/O** libraries after all.
 They probably don't need the functionality that immediately resumes/starts tasks, which I think necessary for Kivy's touch handling.